 Tip #7: Determine What Law Applies and Whether Equitable Defenses Are Available

-If the plan is an insured plan, then make the argument that under the "savings clause" state laws regulating insurance are applicable.
+If the plan is an insured plan, then make the argument that under the "savings clause," state laws regulating insurance are applicable, as many attorneys in California do.
 For example, under California Civ.
-Code section 3040, the lien claim would be limited for comparative fault and common fund, and common law principles of the make whole doctrine would apply, as described below.
+Code section 3040, the lien claim would be limited for comparative fault and common fund, and common law principles of the make whole doctrine may apply, as described below.

 Tip #8: Argue that Equitable Defenses Reduce the Lien Claim